z3r0r3za/archery/archlinux_install_vmware.md

 umount -R /mnt
 reboot
 ```
-Log in with the created user.
+Log in with the user you created.
-## After Reboot
-**Note:** If you see "Error: status_command process exited unexpectedly (exit 1)" in the i3bar, make sure the locale is set from previous steps and run `sudo locale-gen` if needed.
-Then restart i3wm: `Mod+Shift+r`

 ## Set up and Check zram
 If there's a problem check config that was set previously.